 Types of Cycling Shoes

 Before you go shopping for spin shoes, understand that there are different types of cycling shoes and some are better suited for indoor cycling than others.
 Bike shoes fall into several different categories: road cycling shoes, mountain biking shoes, and casual/indoor cycling shoes.
-If you plan on doing other types of outdoor biking, you might want to consider buying either a road shoe or a mountain bike shoe.

 Road cycling shoes tend to have a super stiff sole and the cleat (clip) protrudes from the sole.
 This makes them less ideal for the gym where you may want to lift weights or stretch before or after class.
 Even walking to the bathroom or water fountain can be awkward in road shoes.